ZiQu-dev/FjordLauncherPatched/README.md

 ## Windows

-Run exe with administrator and extraxt software whenever you want to.
+Run exe with administrator and extract software whenever you want to.
 After that run **fjordlauncher.exe**.

 You can also use the "*.7z release*" to unzip it without admin rights if you know how to use an archiver.